 of building owners to install photovoltaic systems.
 The projects were funded by the participating municipalities and the Swiss Federal Office of Energy.

-We are carrying out research and consulting projects in all three pillars of sustainable development: the ecologic pillar, the economic pillar, and the social pillar.
+We are carrying out research projects, implementation projects and consulting projects in all three pillars of sustainable development: the ecologic pillar, the economic pillar, and the social pillar.

 The targets for our work are the 17 Sustainable Development Goals, which were adopted by the 193 members of the United Nations on 25 September 2015 with the Agenda 2030.